USC vs. Utah NCAA Football Odds, Plays and Insights | October 9, 2021

 Utah Stats and Trends

-- Utah's games this year have hit the over one time in three opportunities (33.3%).
+- Utah's games this year have gone over the point total one time in three opportunities (33.3%).

-- Utah is 0-1 against the spread and 1-1 overall when the team records more than 24.4 points.
+- Utah is 0-1 against the spread and 1-1 overall in games when it records more than 24.4 points.

 - The Utes have eight giveaways this season, while the Trojans have 10 takeaways .